curedas-c/veone-frontend-libs/README.md

 ✨ **Author [Curédas Codjo.]** ✨

+## Introduction

+This workspace a monorepo based on [NX](nx.dev), that holds public TS/ANGULAR/REACT libraries of [VEONE](https://www.veone.net).
+A documentation for each library can be found at: <https://curedas-c.github.io/veone-frontend-libs/>.

 ## Understand this workspace

 Run `nx graph` to see a diagram of the dependencies of the projects.